Danen-Z/Danen-Z/README.md

 - 👋 Hi, I’m @Danen-Z
-- 👀 I’m interested in learning new programming languages
+- 👀 I’m interested in
-- 🌱 I’m currently learning CS50
+- 🌱 I’m currently
-- 💞️ I’m looking to collaborate on anything related to java, python, c, c sharp
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me.
 By email ned.zlatano@gmail.com

 <!---